tristanpoland/Luminal/README.md

 ### Runtime

-The central coordination point for the BUST async runtime:
+The central coordination point for the Luminal async runtime:

 ```rust
 // Create a new runtime